rymurr/yocto_meteo_reader/README.md

 * shipping to server/mongo db
 * script to recover data on rpi in case server is down
 * should always be running on server
-* get wifi working on rpi
+* mongo doesn't compile on arm...have to fix up message types